 Here’s an inventory of the things I’ve done and want to do – My Alberta Bucket List:

-See the Larch Trees in Fall Hike to the Lake Agnes Tea House Have ice cream at Mackay’s in Cochrance Get white-hatted Camp at Cypress Hills Visit Drumheller Ride the bobsleigh Eat some prairie oysters Hike To The Plain Of Six Glaciers Climb the trail to Sulphur Mountain Camp at Two Jack Lake Ride a mechanical bull Own a cowboy hat Golf at Jasper Park Lodge Mountain bike in K Country Take a picture at Picture Butte Visit Head-Smashed-In-Buffalo-Jump Hike Mount Yamnuska Paddle a canoe at Lake Louise Eat Taber corn Walk on the Columbia Icefield Hike above the tree line in the Rockies Take the Highwood Pass Cycle to Bragg Creek Buy a share of a cow Hike and camp in the backcountry Golf at Kananaskis Visit Spray Lakes Camp at Dinosaur Provincial Park Hike and camp in the backcountry Watch the Chuckwagons at the Stampede Have some shooters at Cowboys Wander West Edmonton Mall Water ski at Sylvan Lake See Lake Minnewanka Ride a horse Golf at Banff Springs Two-Step at the Stampede Visit Jasper Watch show jumping at Spruce Meadows Raft the Bow River Go to the top of the Calgary Tower visit Vulcan Meet Jarome Iginla Go to a Roughnecks game Go to a Stamps game Go to the Battle of Alberta [hockey] [football] Skate on an outdoor rink Have tea at Chateau Lake Louise hike to Assiniboine Lodge
+See the Larch Trees in Fall Hike to the Lake Agnes Tea House Have ice cream at Mackay’s in Cochrance Get white-hatted Camp at Cypress Hills Visit Drumheller Ride the bobsleigh Eat some prairie oysters Hike To The Plain Of Six Glaciers Climb the trail to Sulphur Mountain Camp at Two Jack Lake Ride a mechanical bull Own a cowboy hat Golf at Jasper Park Lodge Mountain bike in K Country Take a picture at Picture Butte Visit Head-Smashed-In-Buffalo-Jump Hike Mount Yamnuska Paddle a canoe at Lake Louise Eat Taber corn Two-Step at the Stampede Walk on the Columbia Icefield Hike above the tree line in the Rockies Cycle to Bragg Creek Take the Highwood Pass Hike to Crypt Lake Golf at Kananaskis Visit Spray Lakes Camp at Dinosaur Provincial Park Hike and camp in the backcountry Watch the Chuckwagons at the Stampede Have some shooters at Cowboys Wander West Edmonton Mall Ski at Lake Louise Water ski at Sylvan Lake See Lake Minnewanka Ride a horse Golf at Banff Springs Do the Via Ferrata at Mt Norquay Visit Jasper See the giant pysanka in Vegreville Watch show jumping at Spruce Meadows Raft the Bow River Go to the top of the Calgary Tower Straddle the border in Llyodminster visit Vulcan Go storm chasing Meet Jarome Iginla Go to a Roughnecks game Go to a Stamps game Go to the Battle of Alberta [hockey] [football] Skate on an outdoor rink Have tea at Chateau Lake Louise hike to Assiniboine Lodge

 What should I add to the list?